Money Laundering Defense Lawyers

 At this point, you need to be very careful to do anything that could get you into trouble (or, potentially, get you into more trouble) with the federal government.
 Among other things, this means: (i) cease any questionable activity, (ii) do not communicate with anyone about your case, and (iii) make sure you do not destroy any documents or property that might possibly constitute evidence in the government’s case against you.
 Learn more about what not to do during a federal money laundering investigation.

-Experienced Attorneys Defending You Against Wire Fraud Charges
+Experienced Federal Money Laundering Defense Lawyers Defending You Against Investigations and Charges

-Contact the Federal Criminal Defense Team at Oberheiden, P.C.
+Contact the Money Laundering Attorneys at Oberheiden, P.C.

 Are you facing a federal money laundering investigation?
 Is your spouse is threatening you with accusations of wire fraud?
 Could you be at risk for decades of imprisonment and hundreds of thousands of dollars in fines?
-To discuss your case with a member of our federal defense team in confidence, call us at 214-469-9009 or request a free case assessment online now.
+To discuss your case with an experienced federal money laundering defense attorney or a member of our defense team in confidence, call us at 888-680-1745 or request a free case assessment online now.